dtechvision/funding-and-grant-list/README.md

 #### Retroactive Grants

 - [Purple DAO: Farcaster project funding](https://warpcast.com/~/channel/purple) - Date added: 2024-08-28
+  - who is eligible: Anyone who proliferates and expands the Farcaster protocol and ecosystem.
+  - where to apply: Watch for Funding Rounds in https://warpcast.com/~/channel/purple

 ### Donations

 ### Crowd Funding, Subscriptions and others

 - [Hypersub - Subscription Protocol to collect subscription money](https://www.hypersub.xyz/) - Date added: 2024-08-28
+  - who is eligible: Anyone can create a Hypersub
+  - where to apply: No application, just create a hypersub and share with people so they can choose to subscribe